Why You Should Drive the South Island: Hidden Gems in New Zealand

 4. Lake Tekapo

-We were on our way to stay with friends in Christchurch… meaning, we saw great deal of the South Island.
+We were on our way to stay with friends in Christchurch… meaning, we saw a great deal of the South Island.

 In all of my travels, New Zealand is without a doubt one of the most mind-blowing countries I’ve seen in terms of raw beauty.